gladiola/blog/_drafts/2019-12-15-coffeehouse.markdown

 We can plainly see that the UFS file system is what's used with nanobsd.
 This wasn't mentioned in the man pages, but there it is.
 Given that troubleshooting this script is kind of outside of the scope of this project, we'll stick to the "Fetching a Base System" procedure, mentioned above.
 Perhaps we'll come back to edit this later for use with ZFS.
 It doesn't look like that has been contributed to FreeBSD yet.

+### Provisioning the Jail with the Operating System

 {% highlight shell %}